blackstork-io/fabric/docs/language/syntax.md

 # Syntax

 This page describes the native syntax of the Fabric Configuration Language (FCL).
-Leveraging the foundation laid by the [HashiCorp Configuration Language](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md) (HCL), FCL aligns itself with a syntax favored by numerous applications for its simplicity, readability, and clarity.
+Building on the foundation laid by the [HashiCorp Configuration Language](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md) (HCL), FCL defines a simple, readable, and clear syntax for document templates.

-The syntax of the Fabric language revolves around two fundamental components: arguments and blocks.
-These elements constitute the building blocks for crafting configurations within the Fabric Configuration Language.
+The syntax of FCL has two fundamental components: **arguments** and **blocks**.
+These components constitute the building blocks for crafting configurations within the Fabric Configuration Language.

 ## Arguments

-The arguments play a crucial role in assigning values to names within a block.
+The arguments are used for assigning values to names within a block.
 An example of using arguments is as follows:

 ```hcl
 ... {